bespon/bespon_website/docs/spec_overview.md

 binary64.

 Infinity is represented as `inf`, and not a number as `nan`.
-All other capitalizations are invalid, and the literal strings `inf` and `nan` require quoted strings.
+All other capitalizations are invalid, and the literal strings "inf" and "nan" require quoted strings.